GSM 03.40: Data Coding Scheme

 A special 7-bit encoding called GSM 7 bit default alphabet was designed for Short Message System in GSM.
 The alphabet contains the most-often used symbols from most Western-European languages (and some Greek uppercase letters).
 Some ASCII characters and the Euro sign did not fit into the GSM 7-bit default alphabet and must be encoded using two septets.
 These characters form GSM 7-bit default alphabet extension table.
 Support of the GSM 7-bit alphabet is mandatory for GSM handsets and network elements.

-Languages which use Latin script, but use characters which are not present in the GSM 7-bit default alphabet, often replace missing characters with diacritic marks with corresponding characters without diacritics, which causes not entirely satisfactory user experience, but is often accepted.
+Languages which use Latin script, but use characters which are not present in the GSM 7-bit default alphabet, often replace missing characters with diacritic marks with corresponding characters without diacritics, which causes a not entirely satisfactory user experience, but is often accepted.
 For best look the 16-bit UTF-16 (in GSM called UCS-2) encoding may be used at price of reducing length of a (non segmented) message from 160 to 70 characters.

 The messages in Chinese, Korean or Japanese languages must be encoded using the UTF-16 character encoding.
 The same was also true for other languages using non-Latin scripts like Russian, Arabic, Hebrew and various Indian languages.
 In 3GPP TS 23.038 8.0.0 published in 2008 a new feature, an extended National language shift table was introduced, which in the version 11.0.0 published in 2012 covers Turkish, Spanish, Portuguese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Oriya, Punjabi, Tamil, Telugu and Urdu languages.
 The mechanism replaces GSM 7-bit default alphabet code table and/or extended table with a national table(s) according to special information elements in User Data Header.
 The non-segmented message using national language shift table(s) may carry up to 155 (or 153) 7-bit characters.

 The Data Coding Scheme (TP-DCS) field contains primarily information about message encoding.
 GSM recognizes only 2 encodings for text messages and 1 encoding for binary messages: